-- > Decides on eligibility and considers:

-- independent Assessor reviews
+- > independent Assessor reviews

-- portfolio balance
+- portfolio approach

-- the Investment Signals and Investment Targets in the Endeavour Fund Investment Plan 2019-2021, and MBIE's Vision Mātauranga policy.
+- > Investment Targets in the Endeavour Fund Investment Plan 2019-2021, and MBIE's Vision Mātauranga policy.

-- > Makes the investment decision(s):

-- in accordance with the Endeavour Fund 2019 Funding Round Gazette Notice

-- informed by independent reviews.

-- > May decide to invest less than the total funding indicated.
+The Science Board may decide to invest less than the total funding indicated.
 It may also make decisions that result in more or less funding than indicated in the Investment Plan being invested in an investment mechanism or an Endeavour Fund objective.